hjkuijf/ALGLIB/README.md

 A project profile is added for use in [MeVisLab](http://www.mevislab.de/).
 To add this library to the Sources of your MeVisLab package, please do the following:

-1. Please download these sources and place them in Your/Package/Sources/alglib
+1. Download these sources and place them in Your/Package/Sources/alglib
 2. Add the following to Your/Package/Configuration/Your_Package.pri:

 ```